Istionia/featherpause/FeatherPause/BATTLEPLAN.md

 3. Build subscription UI using Gluestack components:
    - Create subscription screen using Gluestack Card and VStack layouts
-   - Implement payment form with Stripe Elements wrapped in Gluestack components
+   - Implement checkout flow with Paddle Checkout wrapped in Gluestack components
    - Build subscription success confirmation using Gluestack Alert
    - Create loading states with Gluestack Spinner and error states with Gluestack Alert